OpenTreeOfLife/taxomachine/README.md

 Installation
 ---------------
 taxomachine is managed by Maven v.
 3 (including the dependencies).
-In order to compile and build treemachine, it is easiest to let Maven v.
-2 do the hard work.
+In order to compile and build treemachine, it is easiest to let Maven do the hard work.

 On Ubuntu you can install Maven with: